What Can I Do with My Classics Major?

 - Education (e.g., Georgetown University Public Policy Institute, Learning First Alliance, READ Foundation)

 - Entertainment (e.g., DC101 Radio Station, Appel Farm Arts and Music Center)

 - Museums (e.g., Walters Art Museum, Torpedo Factory)

 The Georgetown Classics Department Website is rich with additional information on studying Classics.

 Professional Associations are a great place to go to dive deeper into the field of classics and learn more about what post grad life might look like.

-Firsthand is a fantastic resource to learn more about specific career fields in classics.
-Firsthand has information such as salary information, work environment, education and training requirements, outlooks, and specific tips for entering into the field.
+Vault is a fantastic resource to learn more about specific career fields in classics.
+Vault has information such as salary information, work environment, education and training requirements, outlooks, and specific tips for entering into the field.

 Professors & Academic Deans

 Georgetown professors and faculty members can be a wonderful resource for Georgetown students.
 If you are still curious to learn more about the disciplines of a specific major, we’d encourage you to connect with your professors!
 Outside of office hours, Georgetown has an online interface called GU360 where students can explore and connect with faculty members that are eager to mentor and support students.
 You can use this interface to learn more about specific department research, specialties, and areas of study within a major.

 You can also connect with your academic dean or counselor to further discuss opportunities within a given major.